Fastcode/VisualMesh/readme/inference.md

 Use this engine if you don't care about performance and just want to test networks

 ### OpenCL Engine
-This engine generates OpenCL kernels .
+This engine generates OpenCL kernels on the fly which it uses to run the inference.
 You can use this engine to run on a wide variety of CPU and GPU hardware and it is high performance.

 ### Vulkan Engine (incomplete)